Limiting Work in Progress (WIP) in Scrum with Kanban - What / When / Who / How

 Who should define the WIP Limit?

 Let's assume the team is using Kanban to improve the Sprint flow by visualizing and managing flow in the Sprint Backlog.
-Sprint Backlog is owned by the Development Team so it would make sense for them to own their workflow and specifically the WIP limits in this case.
+Sprint Backlog is owned by the Developers so it would make sense for them to own their workflow and specifically the WIP limits in this case.

 What if the team is using Kanban from a more holistic perspective, starting from the Product Backlog and including refinement work as well?
 In this case, it would be the Scrum Team that would own the workflow and therefore would need to discuss WIP limits.

-Now, what if the Dev Team actually wants to involve the Product Owner in their Sprint flow - e.g. to review and accept a story during the Sprint before it goes through testing.
+Now, what if the Developers actually want to involve the Product Owner in their Sprint flow - e.g. to review and accept a story during the Sprint before it goes through testing.
 Who decides whether to do this?
 Who owns the Sprint Backlog in this case?
 I think it is the Scrum Team.
 And this is generally where teams should lean - while there are specific accountabilities on the Scrum Team, most importantly the Scrum Team is accountable to working effectively to deliver value.

 Ok, so we understand who defines workflow and therefore WIP limits.